LayerTwo-Labs/bip300301_enforcer/README.md

-In order to use this wallet Bitcoin Core in regtest mode alongside with electrs must be running.
+Bitcoin Core in regtest mode must be running for the enforcer to work.